canonical/github-runner-operator/src-docs/openstack_cloud.openstack_runner_manager.md

 **Returns:**
-  The runners by the health state.
+  The names of the runner by health state.

 ---